 4. Place the lids or plates in the ant trail, but if you find the ant colony, ensure to place one as well.

-How Long Does it Take for Borax Ant Powder to Kill Ants?
+How Long Does it Take for Borax Ant Powder to Get Rid of Ants?

 It takes time for these recipes to perform their magic.
 Borax does not yield immediate results.
 Patience and persistence are needed while the borax ant powder does its job.